cleary-lab/CISI/getting_started/README.md

 The fovs used here are real data from our original study (fovs 27 and 28 from tissue 7), and correspond to an area surrounding the highlighted region from Supplemental Figure 4 (tissue 7).
 The input data are stored as tfrecords in 'data/'.
 We also include images of each of the composite signals in 'original_images/'.

+The input to training also include a few additional matrices:
+	phi.npy is the composition matrix, defining the genes included in each measurement gene_modules.npy is the gene module matrix, learned from snRNA-Seq data (see README in training/) correlations.npy is a gene-gene correlation matrix (also from snRNA) relative_abundance.npy is an estimate of the relative abundance of each gene (also from snRNA)

+We include the autoencoder parameters that we used in the paper (as learned from hyperparameter testing; see README in decompression/autoencoding) in train_model.sh.
+Feel free to play with these to see how the results change.

 To run the analysis, first train the autoencoder on a couple fields of view and save the output of decompression as numpy arrays.

     bash train_model.sh